AFairbairn/chirpR/README.md

 In that case, don’t forget to commit and push the resulting figure files, so they display on GitHub and CRAN.

+-   Features to add:
+    -   The ability to accept multiple output formats for combine_results.
+    -   Function to create output tables for, for example, strange detections in Kaleidoscope or other.
+    -   Function for calculating species frequency - i.e. “minute calls” VAR “Voval Activity Rate”
+    -   Visualization functions for the bird community - see Sethi Norway paper for e.g.